 - Pendant alarms - peace of mind for carers if the person they care for is at risk when left alone.

 You can access this service privately from a range of providers.

 Monmouthshire County Council can provide the service under a private arrangement at a cost of £45 installation charge and then £4 per week.

 Telephone (01633) 644466 or email email@example.com for more information.

-Community Connectors - offer information, advice and signposting to activities in your area.
-Due to Covid19 all social groups have been cancelled until further notice, but links to online or telephone support are available.
+- Community Connectors - offer information, advice and signposting to activities in your area.
+Covid19: all social groups are cancelled, links to online or telephone support are available.

-Pobl Respite Service - support for unpaid carers including telephone support, shopping or essential items collection and a respite sitting service.
+- Pobl Respite Service - a sitting service to provide unpaid carers with a break from their caring role or to attend appointments.
 Services are offered following a Carers Assessment where a need is identified.